usecakework/docs/docs/gettingstarted.md

 # Getting Started

 Hi friend!
-Cakework helps you run your users' code with just a few APIs.
-This can be anything from a snippet of Python to a full-on cloud offering for a web framework.
-We do this under the covers by spinning up VMs (and groups of load balanced VMs) very fast.
+Cakework makes it easy for you to build serverless products and features.
+This can be anything from scripting in the browser to a full-on cloud offering for a web framework.
+We provide APIs to build all sorts of images and run them in micro VMs that boot fast and you have control over.

 Reach out to us on [Discord](https://discord.gg/yB6GvheDcP) or [email](mailto:eric@cakework.com) to get access and get started!